-Agrarian Trust is a new organization founded by longtime young farming advocates, The Greenhorns, a cadre of sustainable agriculture service providers, and Community Land Trust professionals with a mission to support the next generation with land access.
-What do we want?
+Agrarian Trust is an organization founded by longtime young farming advocates, The Greenhorns, a cadre of sustainable agriculture service providers, and Community Land Trust professionals with a mission to support the next generation with land access.
 We want to gather data on tenancy, land access and land rights security in America.

-The first submissions will be unpaid, but each profile written will be accompanied by the writer’s byline and promoted within our larger networks of up to 30,000 subscribers.
-Those who contribute on a regular basis will be listed as a contributor on our website, and can expect fair payment for work.
+The first submissions will be unpaid, but each profile written will be accompanied by the writer’s byline and promoted within our larger networks, which range between 30,000-40,000 people.
+Those who contribute on a regular basis will be listed as a contributor on our website and can expect fair payment for work.
 Graduate and Journalism students are encouraged to apply.

-You can find more information about Agrarian Trust, Our Land Stories and how to apply to this opportunity here.
+You can find more information about Agrarian Trust and how to apply to this opportunity here.

 Thank you for your interest!